blynkkk/docs/blynk.console/devices/notifications-settings.md

 Currently, Blynk offers 3 channels to deliver notifications:

-1. **E-mail**
+* E-mail
-2. **Push notifications.** A push notification is a message that pops up on a mobile device.
+* Push notifications - a push notification is a message that pops up on a mobile device.
 Users don't have to be in the app to get them
-3. **SMS.** Notification will be delivered as a text message using mobile operator
+* SMS - notification will be delivered as a text message using mobile operator

 {% hint style="info" %}
 SMS are currently only available in white-label solution